 The Group's policy on interest rate risk is designed to limit the Group's exposure to floating interest rates.
-Consistent with this policy, at 31 December 2020 the Group had 98% (2019: 99%) of long term debt at fixed rates.
-Short-term loans are charged at a floating rate of LIBOR plus 0.20%, thus exposing the Group to cash flow interest rate risk.
+Consistent with this policy, at 31 December 2021 the Group had 98% (2020: 98%) of long term debt at fixed rates.
+Short-term loans are charged at a floating rate of interest at SONIA plus 0.20% plus a credit adjustment spread and 2% of the Group's long term borowings are at a floating rate of interest at SONIA plus 1.55%, thus exposing the Group to cash flow interest rate risk.
 A 1% movement in interest rates would subject the Group to an approximate change in interest costs of £0.3m per year.
 This is considered to be an acceptable level of risk.
 All other loans are at fixed interest rates and expose the Group to fair value interest rate risk.
 The 1% sensitivity is utilised as it is the sensitivity rate used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates and is applied to variable interest rate borrowings.